D124 Facilities Proposal

 Take a Closer Look

-Watch the videos below for more information about our facilities and the proposal to address these challenges we face.
+Watch the video and check out the photos below for more information about our facilities and the proposal to address these challenges we face at Central Middle School and why this proposal aims to construct a new facility to serve students for decades to come.

 At nearly a century old, Central Middle School has some of the most urgent needs, including: